TeenCoder159/TeenCoder159/README.md

 # Hi!
 I am Umang, a teen who knows how to code in rust

-  I discovered my passion coding through robotics
+  I discovered my passion for coding through Vex robotics

   I have chosen to become proficient in rust and aspire to better peoples lives with the usage of software made in rust